top of page

 The verb 'hoard' traces its origins back to the Old English word 'hord,' which referred to a treasure or store of valuables, particularly in the form of precious metals, coins, or other prized possessions.
 This Old English term can be linked to the Proto-Germanic word 'huzdaz,' which means 'treasure' or 'hoard.'
 Over time, the meaning of 'hoard' expanded to encompass the act of accumulating and storing a large quantity of something, often to excess or even to the point of obsession.
 This evolution in meaning reflects the notion of guarding and amassing valuables, whether they are material wealth or intangible resources, with a sense of protectiveness and possessiveness.
 The etymology of 'hoard' thus underscores the idea of stockpiling and safeguarding something considered valuable or significant.

-Find the meaning of hoard
+Quiz: Find the meaning of the verb hoard:

 Try Again!